Published on June 29th, 2021 | by Ruben0

 Garvey is one of the oldest bodegas in Spain, with a history that goes back to 1780.
 Its fame was quite significant from the mid 19th century until the late 1970s.
 Around 1850 Garvey was the biggest shipper in Jerez and San Patricio was the first modern Fino wine to gain commercial success.
 Its warehouse was the largest in Jerez at the time.
 Too bad they were taken over by Rumasa – the company never really got over this and now (after a short rise under the Emperador group) appears to be lost forever.
 However we should remember the name and keep in mind that this was considered one of the big Finos of all times.

-The bottle I’m opening probably dates back to the early 1960s.
+The bottle I’m opening probably dates back to the first half of the 1960s.
 It has the same reference to the impuesto provincial a metalico that I also saw on old labels from M.Ant.
 De La Riva and Pedro Domecq from that era.
 A good way of dating old bottles is to look for advertising from different years and the best match I could find was an ad from 1960.
-It has the exact same label and shows the peculiar ‘ribbed’ metallic closure around the stopper, which seemed to have disappeared around 1963-1964.
+It has the exact same label and shows the peculiar ‘ribbed’ metallic closure around the stopper, which seemed to have disappeared in the second part of the 1960s.

 Fino San Patricio (Garvey, early 1960s, 37,5cl)